 Almost any book works as a great tool for working on emotional awareness.
 As you are flipping through the pages of your favorite story (this is one of my favorites), point out the characters faces and talk about what they are feeling.
 If there is a picture of a happy baby, point out the smile and label the emotion.
 You can then model it in real life and smile at your little one and see if you can get a smile back.
 As your toddler gets older you can make statements such as “I wonder what makes that baby happy?”
 Then discuss the reasons that he could be smiling.
 Maybe he just got a hug or is about to go outside and play.

 Using dolls, teddy bears, or any of your child’s favorite stuffed friends will work to teach emotions.
 It can be very simple like modeling for your little one by giving the bear a hug and saying, “The bear is happy when I hug him.”
 As your child gets older you can expand on this by role-playing with them.
 Maybe the bear takes a toy from the doll, how do they each feel in this situation?
 What can they do to solve it?

 If you are having emotions in front of your child…that is ok!
-Take a minutes and explain to your child why you are happy, sad, or mad.
+Take a minute and explain to your child why you are happy, sad, or mad.
 As parents we often feel like we need to hide our emotions from our children.
 By doing this you are missing out on an opportunity to teach them that it is ok to have emotions and model for them how to cope.